Gh0StCK/SimpleTabs/README.md

 I took the liberty of updating the addon.
 After all, modern technologies allow doing this quite quickly and painlessly.
 So:
 Blender addon for organizing the sidebar in Blender.

+---
 ## Bug Fixes

 Fixed error:
 bpy_struct[key] = val: id properties not supported for this type

-Fix: Proper tab update on `.blend` file load
+Fix: Proper tab update on .blend savefile load

+---

 ## Features